cyphix333/phImage/README.md

 Yes.
 If the user doesn't have JavaScript enabled the script will degrade gracefully and will show the placeholder text instead of the image; that is why you should always set the placeholder text even when using this script.

-### Do I have to find this to every element separately that I want to use a different image on?
+### Do I have to bind this to every element separately that I want to use a different image on?

 No!
 Because you specify the image itself via a data attribute you can apply it to as many elements as you want with the selector; the only thing the elements will share will be the same options you set, but the images will all be based off of what you set in the data tag within the element itself.